“Always wear face masks”,

 “Get tested.
 Get Quarantined”

 These are some of the phrases that are incredibly common to hear these days.
 Not long ago these phrases were aspects of the new normal world in which humanity was stepping into.
-However, it’s been more than two years and still the concerns more or less remain the same.
-With evident lifestyle changes of the massive population, the inadvertent rise of online and digital media, from education, grocery, business and even offices, and the subtle changes and adaptations among the human genome and behavior, which may show itself in the coming few decades and generations constituted to the definition of ‘New Normal ‘ in the world.
+However, it’s been more than two years and still, the concerns more or less remain the same.
+With evident lifestyle changes of the massive population, the inadvertent rise of online and digital media, from education, grocery, business, and even offices, and the subtle changes and adaptations among the human genome and behavior, which may show themselves in the coming few decades and generations constituted to the definition of ‘New Normal ‘ in the world.

 Let’s have a look at how this ‘New Normal’ in recent days has been redefined as ‘Normal’ for many.

 The novel coronavirus, scientifically called SARS-COV-2, which was first reported in Wuhan, China, on 31st December 2019 has slowly groped the entire world in its fist.
 Though there is no scientific evidence proving the sudden appearance of such a retrovirus, in the first place, one can certainly not under the rule the power of nature and its virtue.

 During the initial days, the virus created a sudden panic among a majority of nations.
 With enormous circulating rumors, personified symptoms, and no clear guidance even in the developed countries like America, various legislations across the world failed to understand and cope with the magnitude of the brutal force of the virus.

 Medical research institutions across the world devotedly worked to understand the mechanism so they can guide the world with precautionary measures and enable the world with a more targeted approach in combatting the pandemic.

 The Rise and Decline in 2020